How ConsumerAffairs uses cookies

 Financial assistance for home remodels

-Most home remodels aren’t cheap.
+Funding a major home renovation can place significant strain on retirement savings.
 If you need financial aid, there are many sources that can help you modify your home to make it safe for aging in place.
+The catch is that eligibility rules are strict, and the help available depends on where you live and which program you qualify for:

-• Medicare benefits: Unfortunately, medicare and the majority of other private insurance providers don’t cover the cost of home remodels.
+• Medicare benefits: Original Medicare (Part A and Part B) and most other private insurance providers don’t cover the cost of home remodels.
 In very rare cases, Medicare may pay for assistive technology devices if they’re required for medical reasons and prescribed by a doctor.
-Additionally, Medicare Part B will pay for an occupational therapist to evaluate your home and make suggestions about improvements.
+Medicare Part B may also pay for an occupational therapist to evaluate your home and make suggestions about improvements.

-• Medicaid HCBS waivers: Medicaid Home and Community Based Services (HCBS) waivers give financial aid to qualified individuals to help them avoid living in a nursing home.
-In many states, they pay for home remodels because they increase a person’s chance of aging in place.
+• Medicaid HCBS waivers: Medicaid Home and Community-Based Services (HCBS) waivers give financial aid to qualified individuals to help them avoid living in a nursing home.
+In many states, they can fund home remodels that increase a person’s chance of aging in place and living independently.
 Check out your state's eligibility requirements on Paying for Senior Care’s website.

-• Veteran programs: The VA offers home modification financial assistance in the form of multiple grants.
-Veterans can also take advantage of the Veterans Directed Home and Community Based Services program.
-This program offers financial aid to keep veterans living in their own homes.
-Read more about veteran programs and grants on the Department of Veterans Affairs website.
+• Veteran programs: The U.S. Department of Veterans Affairs (VA) offers home modification financial assistance in the form of multiple grants.
+Veterans can also take advantage of the Veteran-Directed Care program, which offers financial aid to keep veterans living in their own homes.
+Read more about veteran programs and grants on the VA website.

-• Non-Medicaid government assistance: Government programs like The Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture have programs that help seniors with home remodels.
-HUD offers home improvement loans, and the Department of Agriculture offers grants, all geared towards helping people stay out of nursing homes.
-Not all states offer these programs.
-Check to see if your state is on the list of states offering assistance.
+• Non-Medicaid government assistance: The U.S. Department of Housing and Urban Development (HUD) and the U.S. Department of Agriculture (USDA) have programs that help seniors with home remodels.
+HUD offers home improvement loans and the USDA offers grants, all geared towards helping people stay out of nursing homes.
+Not all states offer these programs, but they can help offset the most essential upgrade costs if you qualify.

 Bottom line